-low and high energy density foods to fine-tune your nutrition
+Low and high energy density in food to fine-tune your nutrition

-This article looks at energy density and how you can use it to fine-tune your diet to reach your goals.
+This article looks at energy density of foods and how you can use it to fine-tune your diet to reach your goals.

 Energy density, a measure of the calories in a given weight of food, is the is the third component of Nutrient Optimiser algorithm that you can use once you have nutrient density and insulin load dialled in,

 It makes sense intuitively that bulky food full of water and fibre will help you to feel full, even though they don’t provide a lot of energy.

 Imagine if all you had to eat were non-starchy, fibrous vegetables like lettuce, broccoli, and celery.
 You would struggle to get enough energy.

 However, we gravitate to higher energy density foods to ensure we get the energy we need.

 We get a dopamine hit from energy-dense foods helps to ensure our survival a species.
 This drove us to hunt down, dig up or fight with bees to get energy-dense foods.